Cover letter spacing for email cover letters

 Cover letter spacing for physical cover letters

-Here’s a cover letter example to show you how to space a printed cover letter:
+Here’s a cover letter example demonstrating how to space a printed cover letter:

 - Hiring manager’s address: Address a cover letter to the hiring manager’s office.